ioBroker/ioBroker.knx/README.md

 Before beginning: Every DPT of com.Objects should be set in your ETS project.
 Every device should be sorted into your facility structure.

+## Features:
+* importing knxproj file
+* generating ETS-like object structure
+* finding and combining act-channel and state-channel (heuristic)
+* updating all states on start
+* emmiting a READ to the KNX-Bus, while writing on state-object
+* sorting channels to rooms

 ## Adapter configuration
 After installing this adapter, open the adapter configuration.
 Fill in: